Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Introduction

 \section{Introduction}

-Developing models that can automatically generate programs from user specification (\eg natural language, input/output pairs, etc) has been a longstanding challenge \cite{manna1971toward, gulwani2011automating}.
-Recent progress in neural program synthesis, especially using large language models pretrained on code~\cite{austin2021program, chen2021evaluating, chowdhery2022palm}, has shown promise in generating general-purpose programming languages.
-These models have been experimented on many different programming tasks, including math-word-problems~\cite{austin2021program, cobbe2021training}, jupyter notebook cell generation~\cite{chandel2022training}, common programming tasks~\citep{austin2021program, schuster2021programming} or even competition level programming puzzles \cite{li2022competition}.
-The performance of these models are often measured by the \patk metric~\cite{kulal2019spoc, austin2021program, chen2021evaluating, chowdhery2022palm, nijkamp2022conversational}, where $k$ program candidates are generated and the task is consider solved if any of those $k$ candidates yields the expected execution results.
+Recent progress on pretrained language models shows that they are able to achieve human-level performance on various natural language processing tasks with finetuning\citep{devlin-etal-2019-bert, brown2020language, raffel2020exploring}.
+However, such models still lack the ability to perform multi-step math reasoning even for problems that are intended for grade-school students \citep{cobbe2021training}.
+Current methods for solving math problems typically rely on generating solutions (a sequence of computation steps) and executing them to obtain the final answer \citep{cobbe2021training, austin2021program, chen2021evaluating, chowdhery2022palm}, as directly generating the final answer would require computational abilities that even the largest models do not possess \citep{brown2020language, chowdhery2022palm}.

-In practice, because of the expressiveness of the programming languages, there are often multiple program solutions for each user specification.
-However, existing datasets often include only one reference program for each example, due to the cost of annotation~\citep{austin2021program, cobbe2021training, schuster2021programming}.
-As a result, existing models are often trained with the MLE objective that aims to maximize the log-likelihood of the one reference program as opposed to different correct programs in the program space.
-This results in model overfitting as it becomes overly confident in its predictions since it only sees the same solution over multiple epochs of training \cite{austin2021program, cobbe2021training, bunel2018leveraging}.
-This leads to poor generalization on unseen specifications and is reflected as low \patk performance, where even multiple attempts are allowed.
+When finetuning such models on math reasoning, existing methods often rely on the MLE objective that aims to maximize the log-likelihood of the reference solution for each natural language input.
+However, in addition to the reference solution, there are often multiple correct solutions for each question, resembling alternative reasoning paths to the final answer.
+However, those alternative solutions are unseen during training, and this results in model overfitting: the model becomes overly confident in its predictions because it sees the same solution over multiple epochs of training \citep{bunel2018leveraging, austin2021program, cobbe2021training}.
+This leads to poor generalization on unseen inputs and is reflected by the low \patk performance, where the model is unable to predict the right answer even when allowed multiple attempts per question.